djwrisley/RLAC/_posts/2024-02-13-guidelines-extra-credit.md

   - Extra Credit
 ---

-## Guidelines for the Post:
+## Guidelines for the Post Based on an Extra Credit Event:

 Sometimes I will assign an optional extra credit opportunity.
 It will usually be in the form of an event (sometimes a remote event) to attend.
 These opportunities are entirely optional.

-To receive the amount of credit I specify, please make sure that you include the following:
+To receive the amount of credit I specify, please make sure that you include the following: [ˆ1]

 - the date, time and location of the event
 - a summary of the main points of the event